Medicare is a health insurance program run by the federal government. It provides coverage for people who are:

 Parts A and B (also known as Original Medicare) pay for many, but not all, health care services and supplies.
 That’s where Medicare Supplement plans come in: they help pay for those things Parts A and B don’t cover, such as Medicare deductibles, which are the amounts you owe for health care services before your insurance plan begins to pay.

 Medicare Supplement Insurance plans are run by private insurance companies.
 These plans are state-regulated and not offered by the Federal Government.

-Some Medicare Supplement Insurance plans provide additional coverage for services when travelling outside the United States.
+Some Medicare Supplement Insurance plans provide additional coverage for services when traveling outside the United States.

 Part D Prescription Drug plans help pay for prescription drugs, as well as brand name and generic medications.